ItinerisLtd/trellis-purge-wp-rocket-cache-during-deploy/README.md

 [Deploy](https://roots.io/trellis/docs/deploys/#example) as usual.
 No special action needed.

 ## FAQs

+### Does it trigger cache preload after purge?

+Yes if you enabled [cache preload](https://docs.wp-rocket.me/article/8-how-the-cache-is-preloaded).

+### Can I use it together with `trellis-purge-kinsta-cache-during-deploy`?

+Yes, this role is compatible with [trellis-purge-kinsta-cache-during-deploy](https://github.com/ItinerisLtd/trellis-purge-kinsta-cache-during-deploy).

 ### It looks awesome.
 Where can I find some more goodies like this?